3erikpotter/icp-adoption/README.md

 - Very early stage, not live and no verified users yet, but strong demand anticipated and rare opportunity.
 - No other such tech, and in combination of AI on-chain and the public ICP crypto cloud
 - https://utopia.com

+## Derisk Big Tech/ migrate data to on-chain
+- Provide an opportunity to delegate away a complicated, costly and legally liable part of the business
+- Migrate data storage (photos, videos) to on-chain.
+Become NFTs.
+Lock up royalties and licensing.

 ## Chain Fusion, Web3.0 Hub
 - unique and award-winning cryptographic innovation - Chainkey Technology